 Helping your company and our country solve our workforce challenges.

 Employers must adapt and government can pass commonsense immigration reform.
 Businesses and government can get workers off the sidelines by working together.

 Small business advice from CO—

 - WorkforcePath Forward: Working Through Remote Work Part 2Wednesday, February 0802:00 PM EST - 03:00 PM EST

 - Diversity, Equity, and Inclusion13th Annual International Women’s Day ForumMonday, March 06 - Tuesday, March 0708:00 AM EST - 06:00 PM EST

 - InternationalAACCLA's Outlook on the Americas ConferenceTuesday, March 07 - Wednesday, March 0812:00 AM EST - 12:00 AM EST

 Capturing the current state of the U.S. workforce.

-The transportation, health care and social assistance, and accommodation and food sectors have had the highest numbers of job openings.
+The education and health services, professional and business services, trade, and leisure and hospitality sectors have the highest numbers of job openings.

 Veterans and military spouses make up a highly educated and diverse talent pool.
 Explore the data behind how hiring them can help fill the country's millions of open jobs, and the benefits this community can bring to businesses.